 Drivers:

-- Growing technological advancements: The incremental advancement in technology has significantly impacted the design and development of optical satellite communication.
-The expanding utility of affordable smaller satellites that are more cost-effective has critical applications in many parts of the world.
+- Growing technological advancements: The incremental technological advancements have significantly impacted the design and development of optical satellite communication.
+The expanding utility of affordable, smaller satellites that are more cost-effective has critical applications in many parts of the world.
 In January 2024, the NorSat-TD demonstration microsatellite developed by the Space Flight Laboratory (SFL) for the Norwegian Space Agency (NOSA) successfully transferred data to a ground station using optical communications technology.
-The optical communications between a satellite and ground station enable secure transmission.
+The optical communications between a satellite and a ground station enable secure transmission.
 This was the first for a Dutch-built laser communication device and among the first achieved by a microsatellite.

 - Rising demand for high-speed internet: Optical satellite communication is an advanced form of communication via light waves.
 The technology promises higher data rates, increased security, and reduced latency in satellite communications.
-In March 2024, NEC Corporation and Skyloom Global Corporation signed a partnership for optical communication equipment for multi-orbit satellite networks.
-The collaboration aimed at commercializing the world's fastest space optical terminals, achieving high-speed inter-satellite communications of 100 Gbps.
-This would significantly propel the space industry’s growth.
+In March 2024, NEC Corporation and Skyloom Global Corporation partnered to manufacture optical communication equipment for multi-orbit satellite networks.
+The collaboration aimed to commercialize the world's fastest space optical terminals, achieving high-speed inter-satellite communications of 100 Gbps.
+This would significantly propel the space industry and, in turn, boost the optical satellite communication market’s growth.

 Challenges: